 Dolby Atmos in the home

-It’s unlikely that many of us will be able to have such a vast number of speakers installed around the room, especially in the ceiling, as you will find in an Atmos cinema.
+Given that a full, cinema-style installation isn't a practical solution for most people, with a large number of speakers installed around the room, a simpler solution is required.
 That’s where Onkyo, Pioneer, Denon and Marantz come in – and, we suspect, many more manufacturers will follow suit.

 Onkyo will be releasing two AV receivers, a network AV controller, two home cinema in a box packages and two speaker packages.
 Along with the new products, firmware updates will be released for selected current models, meaning you won’t necessarily need to go out and buy new kit.